 Do you know that trout are great scavengers?
 Just use salmon eggs with a size 6 hook and you’ll catch tons of trout.

-Get flashy spoons which are tipped with feathers.
+Get flashy spoons that are tipped with feathers.
 You can use spoons to effectively catch trout all year long.
 But they are most effective in colder weather.

-Spinners and roosters are one of the most commonly used lures across all states.
+Spinners and roosters are some of the most commonly used lures across all states.
 You can use spinners and roosters to catch trout in lakes as well as rivers.